 Product Sustainability Goal

-From our scorecard work, we are developing a set of sustainability criteria covering, GHG emissions, recycled content, sustainable and safe materials, ease of disassembly, and social compliance.
+From our scorecard work, we have developed a set of sustainability criteria covering GHG emissions, recycled content, sustainable and safe materials, ease of disassembly, and social compliance.
 Our aspiration is for all of our products to meet target thresholds in each of these areas.
-In 2016, we set a goal for 10% of our products to meet the sustainability criteria, and all departments will work together to pursue positive changes towards this goal.
+In 2017, we set a goal for 10% of our products to meet the sustainability criteria, and all departments will work together to pursue positive changes towards this goal.

 The well-being of the children who enjoy our products and the workers who create them is of fundamental importance to Radio Flyer.
 We take a strong precautionary approach to material and product safety and place these at the heart of our product development and supplier assessment programs.